-Internet freedom continued to decline in Russia during 2019, and Freedom House rated the country’s internet freedom as “Not Free,” with a rating of 31/100 (0 = least free, 100 = most free).
+Internet freedom continued to be on the wane in Russia during 2021.
+Freedom House rated the country’s internet freedom as “Not Free,” with a rating of 30/100.
+(0 = least free, 100 = most free.)

 Telecom providers in the country are required to store the content of voice calls, data, images and text messages for 6 months, and to store metadata (sender and recipients of messages, the time and date and more) for 3 years.